utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/newman-custom-reporters.md

 });
 ```

-In both cases above, the reporter options are optional.
+> The reporter options used in these examples are optional.